 and direction to the center of mass of the neighbours

+where the sum is over the set $\mathcal{V}_i$ of Voronoi neighbours of the i-th agent.
 These vectors are normalized to unity by the normalization operator $\Theta[{\bf v}]\equiv {\bf v}/|{\bf v}|$.
-At each time step, agents change their direction of motion, aligning towards a combination of the two vectors above, weighted by a (learnable and state-dependent) parameter $\beta \in [0,1]$, with
+At each time step, agents change their direction of motion, aligning towards a combination of the two vectors above, weighted by a (learnable and state-dependent) relative coupling strength parameter $\beta \in [0,1]$, with

 where $\xi_i^t$ is a random unit vector with zero mean and delta correlations,